Last Updated on September 13, 2021 by Jim Ferri

 Open 24 hours a day, although the market is operational only during normal business hours.

 Vatican City is the world’s smallest country.
-However, unbeknownst to many, it houses the largest concentration of art in the world.
+However, unbeknownst to many, Vatican City houses the largest concentration of art in the world.
 You’ll be amazed by it.

 Like the Villa Borghese walk, it’s well worth a half- or full day.
 In fact, inside the Vatican Museum, you could walk 4+ miles (7km) before you even reach the Sistine Chapel.
 It’s that spectacular.